THIS WEEK @ ACC

 Baccalaureate

 Congratulations Class of 2025!
-High School Baccalaureate will be held May 7 at 7:00pm with a cookie reception to follow.
-A cookie sign up sheet will be on the Connect table.
+High School Baccalaureate will be held May 7 at 7:00 p.m. with a cookie reception to follow.

 Mowing Sign up

 April showers bring May flowers...and grass!
-Sign up at the Connect table to mow the church's lawn.
+Call the church at (402) 274-3027 or sign up at the Connect table to mow the church's lawn.

 CIY Move